 The road to free Macedonia starts in 1903, with the Ilinden–Preobrazhenie Uprising and it’s put-down by the Ottoman empire.
-70 years later, soviet Macedonia build a bizarre space fruit to commemorate it.
+70 years later, soviet Macedonia builds a bizarre space fruit to commemorate it.
 It’s actually a building you can enter, too!

 The end of World War II ushered in the Cold War and the nuclear age.
 Naturally, the leaders of nations sought places to hide from the nuclear armageddon.
 Bunker-42 was to be Stalin’s hidey-hole under Moscow, where he could continue to be the worst communist even if someone opened canned sunshine above/

-More than 50 meters (165 feet) underground to withstand the blast, Bunker-42 had to be build beneath Moscow without damaging the infrastructure and thus alerting the public and spies.
-It was only completed in 1956 and used as air command base until 1986.
+More than 50 meters (165 feet) underground to withstand the blast, Bunker-42 had to be built beneath Moscow without damaging the infrastructure and thus alerting the public and spies.
+It was only completed in 1956 and used as an air command base until 1986.
 Today, you can choose one of many tour packages that will allow you to visit the Bunker!
 And since Sheremetyevo International Airport boasts outstanding on-time performance, you can be sure that your trip wouldn’t be interrupted by disrupted flights!

 1. Pyramid of Tirana

 Enver Hoxha was a Soviet Albanian leader who kept Stalinism going long after Uncle Joe died.
 Pyramid of Tirana was designed by his daughter and son-in-law to keep his legacy alive.
-Nobody really wanted to do that post 1991, so became a convention center… then a military staging area… and finally a television station.
+Nobody really wanted to do that post-1991, so became a convention center… then a military staging area… and finally a television station.

 So while an independent broadcaster still claims the Pyramid as its home, the local government has tried to have it demolished a few times.
-Unsurprising, really: it’s not only a reminder of a terrible past, but also an unsightly building by itself, what with all the looting and vandalism that happened with the changes of ownership.
+Unsurprising, really: it’s not only a reminder of a terrible past but also an unsightly building by itself, what with all the looting and vandalism that happened with the changes of ownership.

 Luckily for you, if your trip to any of these destinations gets interrupted by flight disruptions, you can likely claim compensation!
-Flight operating within EU, arriving to EU from somewhere else on an EU-registered airline or leaving EU on any airline at all are covered by Regulation (EC) 261/2004.
+Flight operating within EU, arriving in EU from somewhere else on an EU-registered airline or leaving EU on any airline at all are covered by Regulation (EC) 261/2004.
 So if you face flight delays or delayed flights (or even overbooking) on your trip to see the bleached bones of the Soviet Bloc, claim compensation via Skycop.com!
 With compensation sizes of up to €600, you’ll be able to afford so many Lenin pins!